italocjs/esp32_remote_uart_ret/README.md

-# Yuri's Notes
+# ESP32 Remote uart tool
+This fork adds an LCD display (i2c, 20x4) to show some useful information, such as address, baudrates, etc.

-This fork is compatible with both the ESP32 and ESP8266.
+The LCD fork has NOT been tested with ESP8266, the rest of the code is compatible with both the ESP32 and ESP8266.

 Because the ESP8266 has some idiosyncrasies with its hardware serial ports, I used SoftwareSerial to implement the ESP8266 bridge.
 It is limited to ~115200 baud and will likely prove less reliable than an ESP32. `BLUETOOTH` (hardware limitation) and `PROTOCOL_UDP` (software limitation) are not available on the ESP8266.

 As is, the sketch will compile, build, and upload without errors for the ESP32.
 Edit `config.h` to configure and build for ESP8266.

 There are many configurable parameters in `config.h`.
 Edit to suit your needs - inline comments should provide clarity.

+## Major update, Mar 2024:
+* Added I2C LCD compatibility

 ## Major update, Apr 2023:
 * Fixed compatibility with Arduino framework 2.0